 Duck breast has a fairly thick, fatty skin.
 When the breast is seared, some of the fat melts away, flavoring the meat in the process, and the skin turns a lovely golden brown.
 To accomplish this, place the breast, skin side down, in the pan to start, as this speeds up the fat-melting process without overcooking the breast.
-Accompany with our Roasted Duck Fat Potatoes (see related recipe at left).
+Accompany with our Roasted Duck Fat Potatoes.

 - 1/2 cup low-sodium chicken broth

 - 4 boneless duck breast halves, preferably Muscovy, each 6 to 8 oz.